Gregore: Bahia

 On 11 January 2018, Gregore was loaned to fellow Série A team Bahia, for one year.
 He made his top tier debut on 15 April, starting in a 2–0 away loss against Internacional.

 On 25 May 2018, Gregore renewed his contract until 2021 after having 50% of his economic rights bought by Bahia.
 He ended the campaign as an undisputed starter, featuring in 35 matches.
 He also led the campaign in tackling, making him one of the best defensive midfielders of the season.

 During the 2019 season, Gregore kept his great performances, leading the campaign in tackling once more.
-On 20 August 2020, Bahia bought more 40% of Gregore's economic rights, in order to own 90% in total, with his contract expiring at the final of the 2021 season.
+On 20 August, Bahia bought more 40% of Gregore's economic rights, in order to own 90% in total, with his contract expiring at the final of the 2021 season.

 Inter Miami

 On 24 February 2021, Gregore joined Major League Soccer club Inter Miami.
 In November, he was named as the Inter Miami most valuable player of the 2021 season.
 He also led the number of tackles (55) among all teams of the MLS Regular Season.

+On 11 March 2023 in a game against New York City FC, Gregore suffered a Lisfranc injury and was ruled out for six months.
+Four days later on the 15th, he underwent surgery to repair his foot.
+On 16 October 2023, Gregore signed a 2-year extension with Inter Miami.

+Botafogo

+On 19 February 2024, Inter Miami CF announced that it had transferred midfielder Gregore to Brazilian Serie A side Botafogo.

+On 30 November, Gregore was sent off two minutes into the 2024 Copa Libertadores final.

+His strong performances for Botafogo put Gregore on the Brazilian national team's radar.
+In an interview with Charla Podcast in July 2025, Rodrigo Caetano, director of national teams for the CBF, admitted that the midfielder was being monitored to join the group led by Italian coach Carlo Ancelotti.

+In July 2025, Gregore finally received an official proposal from Al-Rayyan, from Qatar, then led by coach Artur Jorge — multi-champion with Botafogo in 2024.

+Al-Rayyan

+On 20 July 2025, Gregore signed with Qatar Stars League side Al-Rayyan.